jieunkang-101/TapRoom/README.md

 ### :small_orange_diamond: User Stories
   * As a seller, I want to see a menu of all available kegs.
 For each keg, I want to see its name, brand, price and ABV(Alcohol by Volume).
   * As a seller, I want to submit a form to add a new keg to a list.
-  * As a seller, I want to be able to click on a keg to see its detail page.
   * As a seller, I want to see how many pints are left in a keg.
 A full keg has roughly 124 pints.
   * As a seller, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.
+  * As a seller, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
   * As a seller, I want a keg to update to say "Out of Stock" once it's empty.
+  * As a seller, I want to be able to click on a keg to see its detail page.
   * As a seller, I want the option to edit a keg's properties after entering them just in case I make a mistake.
   * As a seller, I want to be able to delete a keg.

 #### Future improvements
-  * As a seller, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
   * As a seller, I want to have kegs prices to be color-coded for easy readability.
-This could be based on their price, the style of beer or kombucha, or the amount of pints left.
+This could be based on their price, the style of beer or the amount of pints left.

 ### :small_orange_diamond: A Component Tree
 <img src="src/img/tap-room-diagram.jpg" alt="Application Component Tree" width= "640px" />